 David Sehat is a cultural and intellectual historian of the United States.
 He works as an associate professor at Georgia State University, where he joined the faculty in 2008.
 Prior to arriving at Georgia State, he completed a PhD at the University of North Carolina at Chapel Hill and spent a postdoctoral year at the American Academy of Arts and Sciences as a Visiting Scholar.
-During the 2017-2018 academic year, he is the John G. Winant Visiting Professor of American Government at Oxford.
+During the 2017-2018 academic year, he was the John G. Winant Visiting Professor of American Government at the Rothermere American Institute and Balliol College, Oxford.

 Sehat’s Curriculum Vitae is here.